HoangTrang150302/AI_test/README.md

 ### Extract training data

-The P two-dimensional array contains the cross-validation split data for training and testing set.
-Four rows in the array will be used for training and the remaining row will be used for testing which make the 75% of the data is for training and 25% of the data is for testing.
+The P two-dimensional array contains the cross-validation split data for the training and testing set.
+Four rows in the array will be used for training and the remaining row will be used for testing which make 75% of the data for training and 25% of the data for testing.

 ```python
 # Extract training data